Laverda Jota

 The Laverda Jota model ran from 1976 through to 1982.
-The Jota is powered by a 981cc DOHC air cooled inline triple and had a dry weight of 234 kg (515 lb).
+The Jota is powered by a 981 cc, DOHC, air-cooled inline triple and had a dry weight of 234 kg (515 lb).
 Originally fitted with a crankshaft with 180° crankpin phasing and ignition timing on the right hand side of the engine till 1980.
-Then in 1981 the ignition timing which was by then electronic, was moved to the left side and in 1982 the Jota 120° was released which had the crankpin phasing to 120°.
+Then in 1981 the ignition timing, which was by then electronic, was moved to the left side.
+In 1982 the Jota 120° was released, this smoother-running engine had the crankpin phasing set to 120°.

-Early Jotas had a 123 then 140 Watt Bosch alternator, which was barely enough to keep pace with discharge with the lights on.
-The series 2 180° and 120° Jota onwards had 260 watt Nippon Denso alternator.
+Early Jotas had a 123, then 140 Watt, Bosch alternator, which was barely enough to keep pace with discharge with the lights on.
+The Series 2 Jota (180° as well as 120° versions) onwards had 260 watt Nippon Denso alternator.

 In Australasia, the UK and South Africa the Jota had high lift camshafts, high compression pistons and less restrictive exhausts.
-In some European countries (France and Switzerland) Jotas had considerably milder tuning (mild cams -called A12-, flat top low compression pistons, smaller valves and strangled exhausts).
-It is named after jota a Spanish dance in triple time.
+In some European countries (France and Switzerland) Jotas had considerably milder tuning (mild "A12" cams, flat top low compression pistons, smaller valves, and strangled exhausts).
+In the United States, a version with an 1116 cc engine called the 1200 Jota America became available beginning in 1978.
+The larger engine helped ameliorate the power losses resulting from stricter emissions regulations in that market, although power did drop to 73 hp-metric.
+The price was also five percent lower than for the earlier Jota 1000.